Employee Management

 Team Composition and Project Assignment

 When assembling a project team, use skills data to make informed assignment decisions.
-Filter or search employees by specific skills to quickly identify who has the expertise a project requires.
+Filter employees by selecting specific skills to quickly identify who has the expertise a project requires.
 This is especially valuable for service companies that staff projects with specialized roles.

 Searching by Skill

-Tip: Keep your skills list consistent by reusing existing entries rather than creating variations (e.g., use "React" instead of "ReactJS" and "React.js").
+Tip: Keep your skills list consistent by reusing existing entries rather than creating variations (e.g., use "Project Management" instead of "Project Mgmt" and "PM").
 This ensures accurate search results and cleaner reporting.

 Employee Documents

 Store employment contracts, identification documents, certifications, and other files directly on each employee's record.
 All uploads are authenticated, and documents are accessible through the employee drawer.
-When you upload a PDF or DOCX file, the system can automatically extract profile data using AI.
+When you upload the first PDF or DOCX file through the add or edit form, Belvak can automatically fill profile fields using AI.

 Uploading Documents